 Chris Anderson, writer of “The Long Lasting” and Wired’s former editor-in-chief, talked at length about 3-D printers in this season’s NAR seminar.
 He considers that, like your nerdy friends got an Apple II in the late 1970s and learned how to code, today’s children will find a 3-D printer and also find out how to fabricate.
 This will cause The New Industrial Revolution, as suggested in his newest publication.
 Concerning property, 3-D printers might be best employed to architects and interior designers that wish to literally find a distance before it’s constructed at full scale.

 If your practice lacks an online existence, its research results may closely resemble a black hole, apparently non-existent and almost impossible to find.
 But do not worry; you are not getting sucked into that expiring star just yet.
 The very first step for light up your internet presence is developing an excellent site for your practice.
+Every website, no matter what industry you are in (everything from selling matches to computer parts), needs a website.
 All types of clinics need a website whether you are a laser skin clinic or a cosmetic surgery clinic specialising in breast implants Melbourne.
 This is why and how to create your own site:

 When a new patient walks through your doorway, there is a fantastic chance he or she has formed a very first impression online long prior to actually even stepping foot onto your premises, they have already formed an opinion and have expectations accordingly.
 Thus, what happens if your patients are looking for good old Google (or some other search engine), and you do not have a site?
 Your practice only will not appear at the search results owing to this black hole I said previously so prospective patients will not know you exist.
 And I believe we could agree that it is important for prospective individuals to know you exist.